-The SPE Engineering Professionalism Committee (EPC) is charged with the integration of professional activities and practices, including the further development, future updating, and society-wide awareness of the Petroleum Engineering Skills Matrix and the database of worldwide credentialing practices.
+The committee is responsible for the integration of professional activities and practices, including the further development, future updating, and society-wide awareness of the Petroleum Engineering Skills Matrix and the database of worldwide credentialing practices.
 The committee is responsible for oversight of the US Engineering Registration and SPE Petroleum Engineering Certification Subcommittees.
 The Engineering Professionalism Committee comprises up to 12 members.